 Open Menu Close Menu Open Search Close Search

-Tufts' annual University-Wide Teaching Conference brings faculty together to reflect on and celebrate teaching excellence across disciplines and learning environments.
+Tufts' annual University-Wide Teaching Conference brings faculty together to reflect on and celebrate teaching excellence across disciplines and learning environments, from in-person classrooms to online programs to hybrid and multi-format instruction.
 This year, we explore a fundamental question: What brings meaning to our work as teachers, and how does that purpose evolve as higher education changes?
 How do we help students experience their learning as relevant and valuable?

 Factors such as artificial intelligence and shifting public perceptions of higher education continue to reshape teaching and learning, challenging familiar assumptions and opening new possibilities.
-This conference invites us to engage both the challenges and the opportunities of this moment.
-Together, we will reflect on our purpose as educators and share effective and experiential approaches to teaching through workshops and sessions led by Tufts faculty.
+This conference invites us to engage both the challenges and the opportunities of this moment across all the spaces where Tufts faculty teach.

-We will also celebrate outstanding teaching through the Teaching with Technology Award, which honors innovative and transformative use of technology in learning, and the Online Teaching Excellence Award, which recognizes creativity and dedication in online and multi-format instruction.
+The day will conclude with a celebration of outstanding teaching through the Teaching with Technology Award, which honors innovative and transformative use of technology in learning, and the Online Teaching Excellence Award, which recognizes creativity and dedication in online and multi-format instruction.

 Conference registration opens on April 1.